tianshengs/tianshengs.github.io/malawi_analysis.md

 ### Reference article
 The analysis for activity is based on the following reference article:

-Malcomb, D. W., E. A. Weaver, and A. R. Krakowka.
-2014.
+Malcomb, D. W., Weaver, E. A., and Krakowka.
+A. R. (2014).
 Vulnerability modeling for sub-Saharan Africa:
 An operationalized approach in Malawi. *Applied Geography, 48:17-30.*

 ### Methodology